prabeesh/prabeesh.github.io/content/bonus/implementing-design-patterns-in-pyspark-data-pipelines.md

 data = data_source.load_data()
 ```

-The DataSourceFactory class in this example is responsible for the abstract factory, and the CSVDataSourceFactory and ParquetDataSourceFactory classes are concrete factories that create specific types of DataSource objects.
-The DataSource class is the abstract base class for data sources, and the CSVParquetDataSource and ParquetDataSource classes are concrete implementations of data sources.

-To utilize the factory pattern in a PySpark data pipeline, you would create a DataSourceFactory object and call the create_data_source() method on it to create a DataSource object.
-This allows you to use different types of data sources interchangeably, without needing to specify the exact type of data source at the time of creation.
+`DataSourceFactory` is the abstract factory; `CSVDataSourceFactory` and `ParquetDataSourceFactory` are concrete factories that each produce a specific `DataSource`.
+Pick the factory that matches the input format and call `create_data_source()`.
+The rest of the pipeline works against the `DataSource` interface and stays decoupled from the format.

+**When to use it:** any time your pipeline needs to support more than one input format or runtime configuration.

-### Singleton Pattern
+## Singleton Pattern {#singleton-pattern}

-The singleton pattern is a creational design pattern that involves restricting the instantiation of a class to one object.
-This can be useful in a PySpark data pipeline if you want to ensure that there is only one instance of a particular class that is used throughout the pipeline.

-The following is an example of the singleton pattern implemented in PySpark:
+The singleton pattern restricts a class to a single instance.
+In Spark, the canonical example is the `SparkSession`: you want exactly one, shared across the whole job.
+Output sinks and connection pools are similar cases.

 ```Python
 from threading import Lock